snl-dakota/dakota/docs/user/usingdakota/advanced/advancedmethods.rst

 consistency constraint at a single point, the minimum number of samples is reduced by :math:`n+1` to :math:`(n^2+n)/2`.

+..
+   TODO:

+   % Use figure from Theresa's paper?
+Use equations from notes?

+   % With gradient information in each sample, this can be further
+   % reduced to ceil(n+2/2) samples.
+   %This corresponds to defining the terms of a symmetric Hessian matrix
+   %and points to an alternate approach.
+Rather than enforcing
+   %consistency through constrained least squares, one can embed
+   %consistency directly by employing a Taylor series centered at the
+   %point of local consistency enforcement and globally estimating the
+   %higher order terms.
+In the quadratic polynomial example, a
+   %second-order Taylor series with globally estimated Hessian terms
+   %requires the same $(n^2+n)/2$ samples and directly satisfies
+   %first-order consistency.
+To further reduce sampling requirements in
+   %this case, one can choose to perform only partial updates (e.g., the
+   %diagonal) of the Hessian matrix~\cite{Per02}.

+   % Additional research area: Exploiting variance estimators to guide
+   % global search (e.g., kriging)

 In the local and multipoint data fit cases, the iteration progression will appear as in :numref:`fig:sbo_mh`.
 Both cases involve a single new evaluation of the original high-fidelity model per